mui/material-ui/docs/src/pages/demos/menus/menus-es.md

 {{"demo": "pages/demos/menus/MenuListComposition.js"}}

-## Customized MenuItem
+## MenuItem personalizado

 If you have been reading the [overrides documentation page](/customization/overrides/) but you are not confident jumping in, here is one example of how you can customize the `MenuItem`.

-⚠️ While the material design specification encourages theming, this example is off the beaten path.
+⚠️ A pesar de que la especificación de material design anima a usar temas, este ejemplo no es común.

 {{"demo": "pages/demos/menus/ListItemComposition.js"}}